ramtejatadishetti/ramtejatadishetti.github.io/interesting-boredom.md

 "
 Person is the loser

 he's lucky, he is a loser

 Nowhere where he go, he will be a loser, oh.. heavens help the loser.

-Sitting all alone and all by himself
+Sitting all alone and all by himself,

 He's got no where to go and nobody's help.

-Going round in circles, reaching no where,
+Going round in circles, reaching no where;

 Running up the mountains, out of my breath.

 You got a bad deal baby, so get out of here.

 No matter how you cry, won't lend you what you yearn for.

-Don't you expect breeze, in open desert.
+Don't you expect breeze, in open desert !

 You try any harder and you will only get hurt.

 Searching for light in closed tunnel.

-Runnning, running, running, oh.. fallen angel. this person is a loser.
+Runnning, running, running, oh.. fallen angel.

+this person is a loser.
 "